tom-seddon/ghouls-tng/README.md

 - `R` redraws the level (since the editor isn't particularly careful about tidily redrawing everything while editing)
 - `SHIFT+S` sets the player's start position
-- `G` sets one corner of the ghost start position area
+- `G` sets one corner of the ghost start position area (the position is automatically clamped if necessary)
 - `SHIFT+G` sets the other corner of the ghost start position area
 - `CTRL+G` unsets the ghost start position area
 - `S` sets the player's test start position